Samsung Galaxy S26 Ultra Review: Just better where it counts

 Published by Divya| Published: Mar 23, 2026, 04:05 PM (IST)| Edited: Mar 23, 2026, 04:29 PM IST

 Cut to 2026, the Samsung Galaxy S26 Ultra feels like a more refined and smarter upgrade over the predecessor Galaxy S25 Ultra (which followed a similar story!)
 In the past couple of years, the S-series phones have become an upgrade in terms of AI and user experience without dramatic changes.
 The Samsung Galaxy S26 Ultra seems to follow the exact footsteps.
-Also Read: Spider-Man’s phone choice sparks debate after Brand New Day trailer
+Also Read: How to share files from Samsung Galaxy S26 to iPhone using AirDrop support

 And if we are talking about the Galaxy S26 Ultra, then its hero feature — the Privacy Display — simply can’t be ignored at all.
 And honestly, the first thing that I checked as soon as I unboxed it is the Privacy Display feature.
 So, is it just a gimmick or does it actually make sense in day-to-day life?
 To know, I put the Galaxy S26 Ultra to the review, and I believe, the phone is much more about just Privacy Display.